If you have any questions about Incoterms not addressed on this website, please get in touch.

 The rule “DDP, VAT unpaid” – seller is responsible for paying import duty, but not for paying VAT

-The rule “EXW, loaded” – seller is responsible for loading goods onto vehicle
+The rule “EXW, loaded” – seller loads goods onto vehicle